-To fill up people`s life with joy and pleasure by owning preeminent steel yachts, reliable and safe with all the comforts of home
+To fill up people’s lives with joy and pleasure by owning preeminent steel yachts, reliable and safe with all the comforts of home.

 To achieve this goal and deliver only the finest quality steel vessels, Bering Yachts passionately embraces these core principles:

-Vessels whose displacement is heavy for their size are simply more stable and comfortable, under way and at anchor, and this important consideration should be part of any comparison of brands and designs.
-When designing an offshore vessel that may encounter the worst Mother Nature can offer up, heavy displacement vessels, with low centers of gravity like those built by Bering, provide a more pleasant and subdued motion.
+Vessels whose displacement is heavy for their size are more stable and comfortable, under way and at anchor.
+This important consideration should be a part of any comparison of brands and designs.
+When designing an offshore vessel that may encounter the worst Mother Nature can bring in, heavy displacement vessels with low gravity centers like those built by Bering provide a more pleasant and subdued motion.
 This more inherently stable design also offers a larger margin of safety.

-Bering utilizes 3D modelling and design, relying on the latest and most powerful computerized yacht design software.
+Bering utilizes 3D modeling and design, relying on the latest and most powerful computerized yacht design software.
 Our in-house engineers, well-educated with requisite credentials, represent the next generation of yacht design professionals.
-They are innovative and creative problem solvers, who are not bound by convention, yet they recognize the importance of tradition and conservative construction practices.
+They are innovative and creative problem solvers, not bound by convention, yet they recognize the importance of tradition and conservative construction practices.

 Bering 77′ CFD Pressure Coefficient Bottom View

-Our boat building techniques are rooted in the world of commercial shipbuilding.
-Steel construction allows us to offer a unique hull design with a bulbous bow entry, hard chines, and twin skeg gondolas for engines, offering enhanced efficiency.
-We install all of our fuel, holding and water tanks below the waterline and use concrete and steel ballast, ensuring, once again, a low center of gravity, evidenced by, among other things, the low profile wake produced by our vessels.
+Our boat-building techniques are rooted in the world of commercial shipbuilding.
+Steel construction allows us to offer a unique hull design with a bulbous bow entry, hard chines, and twin skeg gondolas for engines, providing enhanced efficiency.
+We install all of our fuel, holding, and water tanks below the waterline and use concrete and steel ballast, ensuring, once again, a low center of gravity, evidenced by, among other things, the low profile wake produced by our vessels.

-Serviceability, access for inspection and maintenance, along with the installation of well-engineered systems, complement our efficient design.
+Serviceability, access for inspection and maintenance, and installation of well-engineered systems complement our efficient design.
 Additionally, steel construction affords our customers a virtually unlimited design pallet, unrestricted by molds used in fiberglass construction.
-Changes in steel designs are often completed with computer key strokes rather than with hand tools.
+Changes in steel designs are often completed with computer keystrokes rather than with hand tools.

 Bering 65’s rugged steel hull

-Bering bottom plates utilize 3/8-inch-(9.5 mm) -thick Lloyds certified AH-36, laser-cut, sandblasted, and epoxy-coated steel, while hull sides employ 1/4-inch—(6.4 mm) thick steel of the same alloy.
-Combined with the internal support structure, this provides for a virtually indestructible hull isolated and compartmentalized by watertight steel bulkheads.
-Integral tanks are an important aspect of the hull design; acting as a “double bottom,” providing watertight integrity in the unlikely event an outer hull plate is pierced.
+Bering bottom plates utilize 3/8 inch (9.5 mm) thick, Lloyd’s certified AH-36, laser-cut, sandblasted, and epoxy-coated steel, while hull sides employ 1/4 inch (6.4 mm) thick steel of the same alloy.
+Combined with the internal support structure, this provides for a virtually indestructible, hull-isolated, and compartmentalized by watertight steel bulkheads.
+Integral tanks are an essential aspect of the hull design, acting as a “double bottom” and providing watertight integrity in the unlikely event an outer hull plate is pierced.

 While our customers may be described as recreational users, our vessels exceed common pleasure craft standards.
 Your safety is our priority; therefore, each Bering is outfitted with the highest quality yacht-grade systems and components.
-Much of the equipment and components installed aboard Bering Yachts is produced by leading U.S., European, Australian and New Zealand manufacturers, and many of our vessel systems incorporate redundant designs.
+The greater part of the equipment and components installed aboard Bering Yachts is produced by leading U.S., European, Australian, and New Zealand manufacturers, and many of our vessel systems incorporate redundant designs.

 Bering 80 Veda

-Berings destined for European delivery are built to comply with CE requirements.
-Berings can also be ordered to meet several society classifications, including ABS, Lloyds, RINA and others.
+The vessels destined for European delivery are built to comply with CE requirements.
+Bering yachts can also be ordered to meet several society classifications, including ABS, Lloyd’s, RINA, and others.

 Bering 65 master stateroom rendering and mock-up

-The planning of your Bering design involves many decisions that collectively guides us to build the ideal vessel for your adventures.
-Your cabin layout and all interior accommodations are discussed in detail before the build process begins, and the selection of systems; plumbing, hydraulic and electrical (for example, 50 Hz vs. 60 Hz, or the capability of using both) are reviewed with you and our engineers and systems specialists as well.
-Based on your future cruising itinerary, we help ensure that your Bering incorporates the proper equipment to safely cruise in multiple locations, and most importantly, to offer unequaled seakeeping in even the most extreme conditions.
+The planning of your Bering design involves many decisions that collectively guide us to build the ideal vessel for your adventures.
+Your cabin layout and all interior accommodations are discussed in detail before the build process begins.
+The selection of systems, plumbing, hydraulic, and electrical (for example, 50 Hz vs. 60 Hz, or the capability of using both) are reviewed with you, our engineers, and systems specialists.
+Based on your future cruising itinerary, we help ensure that your Bering incorporates the proper equipment to cruise in multiple locations safely, and most importantly, to offer unequaled seakeeping in even the most extreme conditions.

-Bering’s hull design, which includes below the waterline tankage and skeg/gondola, and deep mounted engines, reduces the center of gravity, which creates an especially stable motion that many feel doesn’t require supplementary stabilization.
+Bering’s hull design, which includes below the waterline tankage and skeg/gondola, and deep mounted engines, reduces the center of gravity, which creates an exceptionally stable motion giving an impression that you do not need additional stabilization.